hilalturkaslan/Class_2/README.md

 Streamlit make done basic ai web application.
 Web app inside customer text message analiysis and confidence score.
 If text message complicated text inside result again browse detail analysis suggested.
-The more detail the model data contains, the clearer it becomes to understand the causes of customer churn.
+The more detail the model data contains the clearer it becomes to understand the causes of customer churn.
 A model section can be developed for this project.
 This project can also be considered a decision support system because the system was created to classify the causes of customer churn.
 Optional SaaS customer churn cause analysis can be improved as a CRM.